 The development of discrimination-sensitive AI applications requires the processing of sensitive data.
 Therefore, the project will include a legal analysis discussing the tensions between data protection legislation and anti-discrimination legislation in Europe.
 Throughout the project, groups potentially affected by discrimination will be involved.

-AlgorithmWatch Switzerland, together with other project partners, is going to focus on the development of tools ensuring that algorithms in personnel selection procedures are based on ethical principles and won’t reproduce discriminatory biases.
-AlgorithmWatch Switzerland will also contribute to the project with evidence-based policy work and communication initiatives.
+AlgorithmWatch CH, together with other project partners, is going to focus on the development of tools ensuring that algorithms in personnel selection procedures are based on ethical principles and won’t reproduce discriminatory biases.
+AlgorithmWatch CH will also contribute to the project with evidence-based policy work and communication initiatives.

 All results will be published as open-access publications, open-source software, open datasets, and open courseware.
-We will regularly report on the results in our social media channels and on the AlgorithmWatch Switzerland website.
+We will regularly report on the results in our social media channels and on the AlgorithmWatch CH website.

 This article is part of a project that has received funding from the European Union's Horizon Europe research and innovation program under grant agreement No 101070212.